Resurgence-VM-Development/Resurgence/SPEC.typ

 ```
 Removes $n$ amount of Stackframes from the Call Stack, where $n$ is an unsigned 32-bit integer.
 This is in contrast to `Alloc`, where $n$ is the amount of registers.

-It is undefined behavior for $n$ to be greater than the amount of Stackframes on the Call Stack.
+It SHALL be undefined behavior for $n$ to be greater than the amount of Stackframes on the Call Stack.
 For example, if there are 3 Stackframes, then `free 4` is undefined behavior.

 === FrameFree
 ```